AztecProtocol/aztec-packages/docs/docs/aztec/aztec/concepts/accounts/keys.md

 A user may choose to disclose their incoming and outgoing viewing keys for a given application to an auditor or regulator (or for 3rd party interfaces, e.g. giving access to a block explorer to display my activity), as a means to reveal all their activity within that context, while retaining privacy across all other applications in the network.

 In the case of nullifier keys, there is also a security reason involved.
-Since the nullifier secret is exposed in plain text to the application contract, the contract may accidentally or maliciously leak it.
+Since the nullifier secret is exposed to the application contract to be used in the nullifier computation, the contract may accidentally or maliciously leak it.
 If that happens, only the nullifier secret for that application is compromised (`nsk_app` and not `nsk_m`).

 ## Protocol key types
-All the keys bellow are Grumpkin keys (public keys derived on a Grumpkin curve).
+All the keys bellow are Grumpkin keys (public keys derived on the Grumpkin curve).

 ## Nullifier keys
 Whenever a note is consumed, a nullifier deterministically derived from it is emitted.